Winter Animals Shadow Matching for Preschoolers

 This Winter Shadow Matching Activity will help preschoolers develop their visual discrimination further.

-Visual discrimination is the ability to notice the differences and similarities between objects or symbols, as well as their shapes, textures, form, orientation, size, and colors.
+Visual discrimination is the ability to notice the differences and similarities between objects or symbols and their shapes, textures, form, orientation, size, and colors.

 Children must develop this ability or skill to be able to: